Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Setting

 with $a_0:=0$. \item If $t\ge 0$ is not a resident change time, then $\varrho(t)$ is the {\em unique} $i > 0$ for which $h_i(t) =1$.
 If $t$ is a resident change time and $h_i$ is the only trajectory that reaches height 1 from below at time $t$, then $\varrho(t)=i$.
-More generally, $\varrho(t)$ in~\eqref{defrestype} is the fittest of all types that are at height $1$ at time~$t$. \item The resident type $\varrho(t)$ defined in \eqref{defrestype} satisfies (with $t_0:= 0$)
+More generally, $\varrho(t)$ in~\eqref{defrestype} is the fittest of all types that are at height $1$ at time~$t$.